HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the correct way to say is “ it is high in calories.”
+I am happy to learn it’s better to say” trying to show off.”

 ★★★★★